New Orleans braces for Tropical Storm Lee

 | NEW ORLEANS

-The storm was expected to bring up to 20 inches (51 cm) of rain to southeast Louisiana over the next few days, including to low-lying New Orleans, the U.S. National Hurricane Centre said.
+The storm was expected to bring up to 20 inches of rain to southeast Louisiana over the next few days, including to low-lying New Orleans, the National Hurricane Center said.

 Lee's tidal surge could spur coastal flooding in Louisiana, Mississippi and Alabama before drenching a large swath of the Southeast and Appalachian regions next week.

-The slow-moving storm has bedevilled forecasters.
-Lee resumed its slow march northward towards the marshy Louisiana coast at 4 miles (6 kph), after stalling for several hours on Saturday afternoon.
+The slow-moving storm has bedeviled forecasters.
+Lee resumed its slow march northward toward the marshy Louisiana coast at 4 miles, after stalling for several hours on Saturday afternoon.

-The centre of Lee was 60 miles (95 km) west-southwest of Morgan City, with maximum winds of 60 mph (95 kph), the hurricane centre said.
-Lee's winds were expected to stay below the 74-mph (119-kph) threshold of hurricane strength as the storm crawls ashore on Saturday evening.
+The center of Lee was 60 miles west-southwest of Morgan City, with maximum winds of 60 mph, the hurricane center said.
+Lee's winds were expected to stay below the 74 miles per hour threshold of hurricane strength as the storm crawls ashore on Saturday evening.

-New Orleans' extensive levee system has pumped away about 8 inches (20 cm) of rain so far, with isolated reports of flooding in roads and homes.
-The system can process about 1 inch (2.5 cm) of rainfall per hour, but the storm's slow-moving nature remained a worry, officials said.
+New Orleans' extensive levee system has pumped away about 8 inches of rain so far, with isolated reports of flooding in roads and homes.
+The system can process about 1 inch of rainfall per hour, but the storm's slow-moving nature remained a worry, officials said.

 "We are not out of the woods," Mayor Mitch Landrieu told a news briefing, noting that hurricane-force gusts had been logged at City Hall.
 "This storm is moving painfully slow."